-Speed and reliability are lower than a centralized VPSs.
-P2P VPS makes up for these deficits in the following ways: cost is far lower, censorship and government snooping is much less likely, and anonymity greater.
 When the software is fully developed, a simple API will allow any application to rent and deploy additional computing resources on-the-fly.
-These qualities open up new markets in the VPS space.
+The API will also allow for filtering by specifications such as up-time, memory, or internet speed.
+These qualities open up new markets in the VPS space

 How do I earn cryptocurrency with my computer?

 Follow these instructions to install the P2P VPS client code on your computing device.
-You’ll need to create an account on P2PVPS.net and register your device in the Device Dashboard.
+You’ll need to create an account on P2PVPS.net and register your device in the Owned Devices dashboard.
 You will earn cryptocurrency in exchange for renting out your computing resources (CPU, Memory, Hard drive space, and internet connection) to the network.